-Chiropractic Improves Anti-Oxidant Levels
+Chiropractic Improves Antioxidant Levels

+Antioxidant compounds keep us alive and fighting each day.
 Our body is in a constant and never ending struggle for survival.
 Scientists estimate that each of our cells must withstand around 10,000 individual assaults from reactive oxygen species (ROS) or free radicals every second (1).

 How the Nervous System Works